PierrotMetille/RE_think/README.md

 The project have a config (When make a init agane, say thats there already have one) the firebase version is 11.16.1
 Path to firebase.bat and flutter.bat are setup

+Note : all of this have been try on a annex project.
+Ask Pierrot Métille for more.